francispoulin/francispoulin.github.io/index.md

 ## May, 2023
 * Rosalie Cormier starts her NSERC USRA research on the Beaufort Gyre.
+* Sarah Moser starts her NSERC USRA researc on the mathematics of music.
 * Meixin Zhou starts her MURA researc on the Gulf Stream.
-* Sarah Moser starts her NSERC USRA researc on the mathematics of music.
+* Francis Poulin gives an invited lecture at the [Fields-WICI Math for Complex Climate Challenges Workshop](http://www.fields.utoronto.ca/activities/22-23/climate-challenges)

 ## April, 2023
 * Francis Poulin presented a talk called [The Stability of an Asymmetric Slice of the Gulf Stream](https://meetingorganizer.copernicus.org/EGU23/EGU23-10130.html) at the EGU General Assymbly 2023.